15 Resources for Setting Up an E-Commerce Site with WordPress

 **WARNING TO ALL READERS**

-I have used WP E-Comm and Shopp and I have to say I will never use Wordpress for an E-Comm site again.
+I have used WP E-Comm and Shopp and I have to say I will never use WordPress for an E-Comm site again.
 Its great if you’re bootstrapping and want a really simple store, but when you get into a project and clients start asking for coupon codes/combined shipping/Google Checkout you will just run into problems.
 Many of these plugins tout all these features that just happen to not work on “your setup”.
 No way.
 Do yourself a favor and look into using Joomla with Virtuemart or just go the hosted route of Shopify (fully customizable).
 You and your clients will thank me.

 **WARNING TO ALL READERS – ABOUT Joe**